Technical information

 Poplar wood core 20 millimeter

-Number of inserts: 2 x 12 (for the bindings) + 2x5 (for the other elements of the bindings)
+Number of inserts: 2 x 12 (for bindings) + 2x5 (for other parts of the bindings)

 DIRECTIONAL